Shreeyak/cleargrasp/README.md

     git clone git@github.com:Shreeyak/greppy-gbrain-transparent-detection.git
     ```

-2. Download the Train and Test datasets from [our DropBox directory](https://www.dropbox.com/sh/mly4daqrimdnfem/AACjZ6_e2kO5-7E0QVTNBFn1a?dl=0) (~100GB).
+2. Download and extract the Train and Test datasets from [our DropBox directory](https://www.dropbox.com/sh/mly4daqrimdnfem/AACjZ6_e2kO5-7E0QVTNBFn1a?dl=0) (~100GB).
 Do note, a small sample dataset has been provided in this repository to testing.

-3. Download the model checkpoints from [our DropBox directory](https://www.dropbox.com/sh/y79twz0c1pz01rt/AAD2jy2_9ZF0x8oZokBa0cs_a?dl=0)  (933 MB)
+3. Download and extract the model checkpoints from [our DropBox directory](https://www.dropbox.com/sh/y79twz0c1pz01rt/AAD2jy2_9ZF0x8oZokBa0cs_a?dl=0)  (933 MB)

 4. Compile depth2depth (global optimization):